smessmer/gitversion/README.md

 If you want to build a distribution of the package to use it somewhere else, you can use the standard python [setuptools](https://pythonhosted.org/setuptools/).
 A corresponding setup.py is available in the directory.

-The script is also available on PyPi at [git-version](https://pypi.python.org/pypi/git-version).
+The script is also available on PyPi as [git-version](https://pypi.python.org/pypi/git-version).

 Available Information
 =================